vcisse-scottlogic/fast-ai-adjacent-material/adjacent_material.md

 AI](https://blog.scottlogic.com/2023/12/13/diffedit.html)).

 Some parts of the course (in Part 2) are very in dept and challenging.
-These parts would require more than one attempt to fully comprehend them and some in the group thought it was -- sometimes - difficult to follow Jeremy Howard's teaching style.
+These parts would require more than one attempt to fully comprehend them.

 Looking at core concepts from multiple perspectives is generally a crucial point in the learning process.
 Therefore, we are sharing the list of